Embodiment Through Nature

 Sessions are based within these practices:

 Nature Immersion and Ecotherapy: Nature is a profound healer.
-Sessions will integrate the natural world as both a grounding resource as well as a tool for self-awareness through a variety of modalities including outdoor sessions, nature-inspired rituals, and ecotherapy practices.
+Sessions may integrate the natural world as both a grounding resource as well as a tool for self-awareness through a variety of modalities including outdoor sessions, nature-inspired rituals, and ecotherapy practices.

 Cate McLean MSEd, MMS, PA-C

-I believe that sustainable growth occurs in relationship; a flower cannot blossom without nutrients of the composted matter creating the soil, pollinators, and weather cycles providing moisture and sun.
+Sustainable growth occurs in relationship; a flower cannot blossom without nutrients of the composted matter creating the soil, pollinators, and weather cycles providing moisture and sun.
 Therefore, I use a holistic approach that engages healing through relationship with our greater ecosystem: our physical, mental, emotional, and spiritual bodies as well as our relationship to the surrounding community and earth.

-My curiosity and passion for body-mind medicine and holistic coaching emerged from my own developmental experiences, time spent as a semi-professional cyclist, and struggles with long-COVID and chronic migraines.
+My curiosity and passion for body-mind medicine and holistic coaching emerged from my own developmental experiences, time spent as a competitive cyclist, and struggles with long-COVID and chronic migraines.
 I’ve studied psychoneuroimmunology and the gut-brain axis in relationship to alternative therapies for anxiety and depression and enjoy bringing this knowledge into my work with clients.

 With a background in Emergency Medicine and as a first responder on mountain rescue and ski patrol, I am particularly passionate about supporting healthcare professionals, the first responder community, and individuals experiencing complex trauma, loss, and grief.